Online Hybrid Juris Doctor Degree Programs for 2026

 Learn more about the Hybrid J.D. from University of New Hampshire

-Why are There Only ABA-Approved Hybrid Online J.D.
-Degrees?
+Why Aren’t There More ABA-Approved Hybrid and Online JD Degrees?

 Attending a law school accredited by the ABA allows you to take the bar exam in all 50 states and the District of Columbia, according to the Association of American Law Schools (AALS).
 The ABA seal of approval means your school meets the association’s quality standards for legal education.

-Before you decide to attend a school without ABA accreditation, be sure to research bar admission limitations and ensure that the school will provide you with adequate legal training to enter the field.
-You can also refer to the ABA’s Comprehensive Guide to Bar Admission Requirements 2021 (PDF, 1.3 MB), for guidance.
+You can research bar admission limitations to decide if the school you select will provide you with adequate legal training to enter the field.
+You can also refer to the ABA’s Comprehensive Guide to Bar Admission Requirements for guidance.

 Typical Online Juris Doctor Curriculum and Outcomes

-An online law degree should teach you to think critically and creatively, educate you on a variety of legal doctrines, and expose you to subjects ranging from economics to sociology to help broaden your perspective.
-This holds true whether your program is offered on campus or in the hybrid online format.
+An online law degree should teach you to think critically and creatively, educate you on a variety of legal doctrines, and expose you to subjects ranging from economics to sociology, helping broaden your perspective.

-But there are differences between online law degrees, such as the time to graduation, the level of flexibility in your school schedule, access to externships and other outside opportunities, and admissions requirements.
+But there are differences between online law degrees, such as the time to graduation, the level of flexibility in your school schedule, admissions requirements and access to externships and other outside opportunities.

 Admissions Requirements

 • A bachelor’s degree.
-Most schools don’t specify student’s disciplines in college, but strong reading comprehension and writing skills are normally preferred.
+Most schools don’t specify students’ college majors, but strong reading comprehension and writing skills are normally preferred.

 • LSAT/GRE scores.
-Most traditional law schools accept only the LSAT; many hybrid and online programs accept either your LSAT or GRE score.
-In most cases, you must have taken the test within the past five years.
+While most traditional law schools accept only the LSAT, many hybrid and online programs accept either LSAT or GRE scores.
+In most cases, the test must have been taken within the past five years.

 • Transcripts.

-• Letters of recommendation (the number of letters varies but two is typically the minimum).
+• Letters of recommendation (the number can vary, but two is typically the minimum).

 • Personal essay.